-Most aircraft accidents occur during the take-off or landing phase of the flight.
+Most aircraft accidents occur during the takeoff or landing phase of the flight.
 Collisions with obstacles during climb out, runway overruns on landing occur every now and then.
 In this section of the site we will take a look at the various factors contributing to the performance of the aircraft in this part of the flight.

 As the aircraft slows down there is less airflow over the ailerons, rudder and elevator thus the amount of control deflection needed to move the aircraft is greater.
 This a good indication that you are approaching a slow speed stall.

-Some aircraft have a stall fence on top of the wing, others employ a discontinuous leading edge (Kodiak from Quest Aircraft) creating a vortex over the wing at high angles of attack.
+Some aircraft have a stall fence on top of the wing, others employ a discontinuous leading edge (Kodiak from Daher (former Quest Aircraft, Idaho), the Ilyushin IL-62, Cirrus SR20/22, Flight Design F2 or the Icon-A5) creating a vortex over the wing at high angles of attack.
 Both devices prevent the stall from progressing to the ailerons so that they remain effective throughout the maneuver.

-An aircraft can be made to stall in any nose attitude as that occurs when angle of attack of the incoming airflow and chord line becomes too large, and this fact has not much to do with nose attitude.
+Basically: an aircraft can be made to stall in any nose attitude as that occurs when angle of attack of the incoming airflow and chord line becomes too large, and this fact has not much to do with nose attitude.

 The goal of this AC is to provide best practices and guidance for training, testing, and checking for pilots, within existing regulations, to ensure correct and consistent responses to unexpected stall warnings and stick pusher activations.
-This AC emphasizes reducing the angle of attack (AOA) at the first indication of a stall as the primary means of approach-to-stall or stall recovery.
+This AC emphasizes reducing the angle of attack (AoA) at the first indication of a stall as the primary means of approach-to-stall or stall recovery.
 Additionally, this AC provides guidance for operators and training centers in the development of stall and stick pusher event training.